Wilton High School

 Wilton High School is a public high school in Wilton, Connecticut, U.S., considered "one of Connecticut's top performers" in various measures of school success in 2007, including scores on standardized mathematics and reading tests.
 In 2016, U.S. News & World Report ranked Wilton as the 7th best public high school in Connecticut and 386th in the United States.

 The school's present, permanent location did not open until 1971.
 Since then, the school has experienced rapid population growth.
 From the height of the 1970s to 2006, the student body grew by 7.5 times.
 In fall 2001, a major multimillion-dollar construction project was completed, significantly expanding the square footage of the school.
 Enrollment increased by 29 percent from 2001 to 2006.

-The school's current principal is Robert O'Donnell, who in 2011 replaced long-time-principal Timothy H. Canty, himself a Wilton graduate.
+The school's current principal is not Robert O'Donnell anymore(don't know who the new dude is), who in 2011 replaced long-time-principal Timothy H. Canty, himself a Wilton graduate.
 Canty was involved in several high-profile free speech disputes with students before transferring to the Board of Education for two years and then announcing his departure from the school district in 2013.